Instructors: Corwin Fox, Maiya Robbie and Shawn Stephenson

 You can also mail a cheque to Island Mountain Arts, Box 65, Wells, BC, V0K 2R0

 This course focuses on both writing and performance aimed at facilitating self-expression through music, song and spoken word poetry.
 Combining elements of musical theory, improvisation techniques, lyric writing, collaboration with peers and working one-on-one with the instructors, students get and incredibly dynamic and transformational experience.
 This program is suitable for complete beginners, as well as students with prior musical experience.
 Corwin brings his mobile recording studio to give students an opportunity to record their new tunes and have a CD to take home with them.
 Students perform their new songs at the ArtsWells Festival.
-Having taught this course at IMA for the last ten summers, professional BC musician Corwin Fox has developed an incredible program that has been life-changing for many of the young people who have taken part.
+Having taught this course at IMA for over ten years, professional BC musician Corwin Fox has developed an incredible program that has been life-changing for many of the young people who have taken part.

 Corwin Fox is a Canadian songwriter, producer and multi-instrumentalist who has been hailed as “a shining light in Canadian roots music” by Doug Cox (artistic director, Vancouver Island Music Festival).
 Known as much for his studio expertise as his live show, Corwin has toured extensively across Canada, the U.S. and Australia performing his songs on banjo, guitar and ukelele.
 He has played venues and festivals large and small, some by himself, some with his band Morlove, and some with such luminaries as Fred Penner, Shane Koyczan and the Short Story Long, Alex Cuba, Kim Barlow and Raghu Lokanathan.